rdhadda/QuizKombat/README.md

 ### Solved Bugs

 1. After the player has completed the quiz, I wanted the user's final score to be displayed on the score.html page.
 I tried to replace the inner text of the p tag with the id of final-score-number.
 However, the score wasn't being displayed.
 After a little research, I came across the localStorage property on w3 schools.
 This then allowed me to save the user's score in local storage to use on the score.html page.
 After doing this I realised that the score remained in local storage.
-In order to remove this from local storage and reset each time the game is restarted I used the localStorage.remove() property in the startGame function.
+To remove this from local storage and reset each time the game is restarted I used the localStorage.remove() property in the startGame function.

 2. After the game has ended I wanted the player to be redirected to the score.html page to view their final score.
 However, I wasn't too sure how to accomplish this.
 Again with a little bit of research I found a solution on stackoverflow which is location.assign("/score.html").
 This allowed me to direct the player to the score.html page to view their final score.

 3. I wanted to highlight the correct answer to the player if they had chosen the incorrect one.
 At first I tried to add the correct class to the currentQuestion.answer if the user selected the incorrect answer.
 This failed to work.
-After thinking this through I realised, I needed to use a loop to iterate through the currentQuestions array in order to apply the correct class to the correct answer.
+After thinking this through I realised, I needed to use a loop to iterate through the currentQuestions and select the correct answer in the array to apply the correct class.

-4. When testing for responsiveness I discovered the brickwall background image wasnt appearing on the whole screen and there were white spaces.
-I intially had the background image set to no-repeat, after I removed no-repeat the image displayed across the whole screen.
+4. When testing for responsiveness I discovered the brick wall background image wasn't appearing on the whole screen and there were white spaces.
+I initially had the background image set to no-repeat, after I removed no-repeat the image displayed across the whole screen.

 ### Known Bugs

 1. Occasionally, once the player has finished the game, their score isn't displayed on the score.html page.
+I'm not quite sure as to why this happening.
+I'm hoping to resolve this once my knowledge increases throughout the course.

 ### Testing User Stories